kvitajin/UHPC_test/README.md

 ## STEP 6:  Presentation of your project (10%)

 Prepare presentation in form of slides (pptx, pdf).
 The slides should address all topics requested above.

+The presentation (pdf) as well as all other modifications, and outputs push to your git repository.